[BORG] ACADEMY

 • Resets on Leave: Unlike Faction Rep, your Alliance Rep resets to zero if you leave or are kicked from your Alliance, even if you rejoin the same one later.

-• Earning Points: You earn Rep by destroying Cardassian stations, defeating Cardassian Armadas, or completing specific Alliance-based tasks and bounties.
+• Earning Points: You earn Rep by destroying Cardassian Stations, defeating Cardassian Armadas, or completing specific Alliance-based tasks and bounties.

 • Starbase Research: Many late-game Starbase Research Nodes are gated behind specific Rep levels.